ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 Tyler Cowen worries in his book [The Complacent Class](https://www.amazon.com/Complacent-Class-Self-Defeating-Quest-American/dp/1250108691) about how Americans are less and less likely to move away from their hometowns.
 He [writes in Time](https://time.com/4677919/tyler-cowen-book/) that "the interstate migration rate has fallen 51 percent below its 1948–1971 average, and that number has been falling steadily since the mid-1980s."

-The travel restrictions caused by the pandemic won't last forever, but it's hard to see how the new normal would involve an *increase* in travel and mobility.
+The travel restrictions caused by the pandemic won't last forever, but it's hard to imagine that the new normal would involve an *increase* in travel and mobility.

 ## Social distancing norms.